OctoBrasil/vagrant_ansible/README.md

 ### Vagrant & Ansible Project

-Vagrant project for the serie of articles - Environment Virtualization
+Vagrant project for the serie of articles - Environment Virtualization of Octo blog :fr:

 ### Version
 1.0.0